googleworkspace/google-chat-samples/python/pub-sub-app/README.md

 ## Interact with the bot

-Either add and @mention the bot in a room or in a direct mention to engage with the bot.
+Either add and @mention the app in a room or in a direct mention to engage with the bot.

-When added to a room or messaged, the bot will respond with a simple reply.
+When added to a room or messaged, the app will respond with a simple reply.